Local Network Access

 This document proposes a number of modifications to other specifications in order to implement the mitigations sketched out in the examples above.
 These integrations are outlined here for clarity, but the external documents are the normative references.

-This document proposes a few changes to Fetch, with the following implication: local network requests are only allowed if their client is a secure context and a CORS-preflight request to the target origin is successful.
+This document proposes a few changes to Fetch, with the following implication: local network requests are only allowed if their client is a secure context and permission is granted by the user.
+If the request would have been blocked as mixed content, it can be allowed as long as the website states its intention to access the private network, and users give permission.

 Note: This includes navigations.
 These can indeed be used to trigger CSRF attacks, albeit with less subtlety than with subresource requests.